ArtOS-Developper/ArtOS-Developper/README.md

 <div>
 <h2> About me </h2>
 Hi there 👋.
 I'm Retro&Dev.
 I'm a student at St Jean and I am interested in programming and game development.
-I like to touch everything for discover new things and learn new skills, like Machine Learning, Game and App Development, etc...
+Currently making a School app named <b><a href="https://studysuite.fr">StudySuite</a></b> (only availavble in France), a story-based Portal mod named <b>Portal : Divergence</b> and <b>Phoenix Wright : Studio</b> a case maker for Phoenix Wright games.
+I like to touch everything to discover new things and learn new skills, like Machine Learning, Game and App Development, etc...
-I also collect retro games and consoles
+I also collect retro games and consoles.
+I you have any requests, f eel free to send me an e-mail ! (for project-related issues, open an issue in the repository page)
 </div>

 <h2> Current skills </h2>